makinacorpus/redis-bundle/Resources/docs/cache-common.md

-If you switch from the standard default backend (without compression) to the compressed cache backend, it will recover transparently uncompressed data and proceed normally without additional cache eviction, it safe to upgrade.
+If you switch from the standard default backend (without compression) to the compressed cache backend, it will recover transparently uncompressed data and proceed normally without additional cache eviction, it is safe to upgrade.

-Donwgrading from compressed data to uncompressed data won't work, but the cache backend will just give you cache hit miss and it will work seamlessly too without any danger for your application, at the exception of a major slowdown the time needed for cache to warm-up.
+Donwgrading from compressed data to uncompressed data won't work, but the cache backend will just give you cache misses instead of loading the compressed items seamlessly without any danger for your application, at the exception of a major slowdown the time needed for cache to warm-up.

 # Sharding vs normal mode